Avalander/blog-posts/union-types.md

 tags: javascript, functional, union types, adt
 ---

 Lately I've been learnig [Elm](http://elm-lang.org/) and I'm entirely fascinated by its [union types](https://guide.elm-lang.org/types/union_types.html).
-What I'll try to do in this article is to illustrate a way to implement union types in Javascript and explain through examples how union types could be useful.
+In this article I'll show a way to implement union types in Javascript and explain through examples how they could be useful.

 # What are union types?

 Union types, also known as algebraic data types (or ADTs) are a way to express complex data that can take multiple forms.
-I'm not going to get deep into union types theory, but this [Wikipedia article](https://en.wikipedia.org/wiki/Algebraic_data_type) does an excelent job explaining them.
+I won't dive deep into union types theory, but this [Wikipedia article](https://en.wikipedia.org/wiki/Algebraic_data_type) does an excelent job at explaining them.

 All you need to know for now is that a union type is a type that allows us to represent and categorise data that can take multiple forms, much like an *enum*, but more powerful.